Responsible cat care

 There are minimum standards of day-to-day care you must provide for your furry friend.

-The 24-hour cat curfew is designed to:
+This change is designed to:

-- protect cats and local wildlife
+- protect wildlife

 Can my cat still go outside?